-was the trainer subject to any of the following turning training: 1.
-Dates of training - From: To: (i) Conditions or restrictions beyond those generally 2.
-Was the program ACGME accredited during their training? associated with the training regimen at your facility; □Yes □ No 3.
-Did the applicant successfully complete the training program? (ii) Involuntary leave of absence; ☐ Yes \square No 4.
-Was the applicant in good standing during his/her attendance at your YES institution? (iii) Suspension; ☐ Yes □ No 5.
+Was the train ee subject to any of the following during training?
+1. Dates of training - From: To: (i) Conditions or restrictions beyond those generally 2.
+Was the program ACGME accredited during their training?
+YE\$  NO 🗆 · · · associated with the training regimen at your facility; □Yes □ No 3.
+Did the applicant successfully complete the training program?
+YES  NO 🗆 (ii) Involuntary leave of absence; □ Yes \square No 4.
+Was the applicant in good standing during his/her attendance at your institution?
+YES  NO 🗆 (iii) Suspension; □ Yes □ No 5.
 Did he/she comply with all the Rules and Regulations of your school?
-YES NO (iv) Non-promotion/non-renewal; ☐ Yes □ No 6.
-Do you consider the applicant's personal qualifications, character and YES NO reputation such as to recommend him/her for staff affiliation? (v) Dismissal; or □ Yes □ No 7.
-Additional Comment: (vi) Resignation. ☐ Yes □ No (If YES to any of the above, please provide an explanation in the "Additional Comments" section be enclose a separate document.) omments" section below or 800 enciose a sep arate document.) - If "YES" to any of the following questions, please provide a written explanation and supporting documentation: ]Yes □ No 30 4 Any Any probationary action ever taken?
-15 1 Any y disciplinary actions or investigations?
-Yes No No / 19 21/ training at this facility.
+YESO NO 🗆 (iv) Non-promotion/non-renewal; ☐ Yes □ No 6.
+Do you consider the applicant's personal qualifications, character and reputation such as to recommend him/her for staff affiliation?
+YESO NO  (v) Dismissal; or □ Yes □ No 7.
+Additional Comment: (vi) Resignation. □ Yes □ No y of the above, please provide an explanation in the "A varate document.) ldditional Comments" section below or enciose a sep urate document.)

+If "YES" to any of the following questions, please provide a written explanation and supporting documentation: Any leave of absences requested/reported?
+Yes □ No Any probationary action ever taken?
+Yes No No Any disciplinary actions or investigations?
+Yes No No Any special requirements or limitations due to questions of academic incompetence, disciplinary problem, etc?
+Yes ☐ No Completion of this form will certify that the individual named in Part 1 above completed a period of accredited postgraduate training at this facility.
 This form shall be signed by the Program Director (MD or DO only).